Small Business Taxes & ManagementTM--Copyright 2017, A/N Group, Inc.

 There's more than one time in the life of a business that you may be faced with selecting a CPA.
-It may be at the start of the business, when the business has expanded in size or complexity beyond the capability of you or your bookkeeper to handle the work, or perhaps you're just dissatisfied with your current accountant.
+It may be at the start, when the business has expanded in size or complexity beyond the capability of you or your bookkeeper to handle the work, or perhaps you're just dissatisfied with your current accountant.
 How do you pick a CPA?
-It's not as it was even 10 years ago.
+It's not as easy as it was even 10 years ago.
 Accounting, taxes, computers, and a host of other issues have all become more complex.
-That means your CPA has to be sharper.
+That means your CPA has to be sharper and may specialize.
 It also means you'll probably rely on him more heavily.

 Here are a number of points that should be useful in checking out a prospective CPA.

 Is he competent in your business area?
 Does he have other clients in that same line?
 How many?
 There are many areas of taxes and accounting that require specialized knowledge.
 For example, accounting and taxes for a construction firm involves a number of special rules.
 Even in general retailing, a CPA who has several clients in this area will become familiar with your business more quickly.
 Obviously, the more at home the CPA is with your business, the more he can help you, not only with accounting and taxes, but general business issues.
+It may also mean that the CPA doesn't have to research as many issues.
 And there are more specialized tax rules than most people realize.